MadModsBattletech/BourbonVanillaEnhanced/DynamicCompanyMorale/README.md

   * The effects are temporary and expire after a while just like the MedTech/MechTech events do
   * This is reflected in the UI

-## Additional notes
-* A workaround for vanilla bug of randomly setting ExpenseLevel at GameLoad is included
-  * Please note that this workaround needs a custom SaveState found in ModDirectory
-  * Fix is applied AFTER the first NewQuarterBegin, existing saves cannot be fixed

 ## Thanks
 * Zathoth
 * donZappo